2diverse

 By

-Sarah Pagdin
+Alexis Pagdin

 If you are anything like me, ‘breakfast’ is a word that fills you with many emotions – but not positive ones, and, depending on the day, rather strong negative ones.
 Anywhere from a medium “Why do I have to eat this?” to a strong “How am I going to eat this?”, depending on the day.